Remdesivir

 Remdesivir is an antiviral medicine that can reduce the amount of virus that causes COVID-19.
 It is used to treat people with COVID-19 infection who meet certain criteria for its use.
 It is only useful when given within 7 days of the start of your COVID-19 illness so your doctors will decide whether you need this.
 It may help you stay out of hospital and get better sooner.

-If you're not sure if you qualify for antivirals, talk to your GP or pharmacist about COVID-19 antiviral medicines as soon as possible.
-They will advise on whether or not remdesivir is suitable for you.
+If you're not sure if you are eligible to get remdesivir, talk to your GP, nurse, hauora provider or pharmacist about COVID-19 antiviral medicines.
+They will advise you whether remdesivir is suitable for you.

 Remdesivir is given ONCE a day, usually for 3 days.
 It is given by a slow injection into your vein (called an intravenous infusion), over 30–120 minutes.